 Continue reading ‘Donna Kalinowsky on Berkshire Community College’ »

 Friends, mathematicians, scientists, and the public will celebrate the 70th birthday of distinguished mathematican Jean Taylor at the Museum of Mathematics in New York City, Saturday evening, September 6, 8-10:30 pm.
 It was Taylor who proved Plateau’s rules for soap bubbles.
 I wouldn’t miss it.
 You can register for $25 (additional donations completely optional and not specifically for Taylor celebration).
-There will also be a little symposium of 5- to 20-minute talks on Saturday afternoon at the Courant Institute at NYU (Warren Weaver Hall 101); sign up to attend or give a short talk.
+There will also be a little symposium of 5- to 15-minute talks 1 pm Saturday afternoon at the Courant Institute at NYU (Warren Weaver Hall 101); sign up to attend or give a short talk.
 If you can’t make it, I would be happy to deliver greetings, or you can post well wishes below.

 Just as a a soap bubble minimizes surface area, crystals minimize a more general energy depending on orientation with respect to the underlying crystal lattice, given by integrating some (continuous) norm on the unit normal.
 (One might drop the usual assumption that a norm is even.)
 The optimal shape is the unit ball of the dual norm, called the Wulff crystal (see [M2, Chapt.
 16]).
 Continue reading ‘Clusters for General Norms’ »

 Enjoying a conference on isoperimetric problems in Pisa.
 (Click on image to enlarge.)

 I’m speaking at a CIME school at the truly Grand Hotel San Michele on the Italian coast, kindly organized by Alberto Farina and Enrico Valdinoci.
 The path from the hotel to the private beachclub is rather dramatic.
 It begins with a long descent down the front stairs and another long stairway under the highway.